 Best Place to Start

 Then, the whole “Life” series is a great introduction to the mammal brain.
 This 2009 BBC series offers mesmerizing images of the behaviors that promote survival in nature.
 Attenborough explains the behaviors with his usual frankness and clarity, and Oprah Winfrey narrates the U.S. (Discovery Channel) edition.
 The images are stunning in their beauty and detail, and the story of how the images were captured makes it all the more riveting.
 I was so excited by this series that I tracked down every Attenborough series, and thus enjoyed an up-close and personal look at the survival behavior of mammals, reptiles, birds, insects, and even plants.
-Finally I realized that Attenborough is not the talking head; he's the driver of the technology that made it possible to capture images of wild behavior since the 1950s.
+Finally I realized that Attenborough is not the talking head; he’s the driver of the technology that made it possible to capture images of wild behavior since the 1950s.
 His auto- biography, Life on Air, is a very modest recounting of the per- severance that brought the facts of life to our living rooms.
-A knighthood richly deserved!
+Sir David’s knighthood is richly deserved!

 Best Can’t-Put-It-Down Reading